A Touch of Brimstone: Reception and influence

-Media historian James Chapman wrote of the episode, "With its visual references to sado-masochistic pornography", it was predictable that "A Touch of Brimstone" would experience censorship difficulties with the ITV network, and also not be broadcast in America.
+The Media historian James Chapman wrote in 2002 of the episode, "With its visual references to sado-masochistic pornography", it was predictable that "A Touch of Brimstone" would experience censorship difficulties with the ITV network, and also not be broadcast in America.
 Chapman also considered that the episode highlighted inconsistencies in the way that women were portrayed in The Avengers, as although Peel is dressed as a dominatrix, Cartney tells his fellow club members to "do with her as you will" and she is taken away by them seemingly for their own agenda.
 Her escape is not shown, but she next appears fighting one opponent and then in the confrontation against Cartney, during which he attacks her with a whip.
-Chapman believes that Peel "is therefore made to play the roles of both dominatrix and victimised woman ... [she] embodies aspects of both dominant and passive femininity."
-Women's Studies scholar Sherrie A. Inness wrote that the episode provides an example of how The Avengers "emphasized women's sexuality ... [by having] Emma expose her curvaceous form".
+Chapman argues that Peel "is therefore made to play the roles of both dominatrix and victimised woman ... [she] embodies aspects of both dominant and passive femininity."

+The Women's Studies scholar Sherrie A. Inness wrote in 1998 that the episode provides an example of how The Avengers "emphasized women's sexuality ... [by having] Emma expose her curvaceous form".
 Inness describes the Queen of Sin outfit and argues that this emphasis on the character's sexuality "reduced her tough image and showed viewers that, despite her karate abilities, she was all woman."
 Considering the character of Peel in the series overall, Inness concludes that although the character, with her combat abilities, was an unusual depiction of women at the time, and appealed to female viewers, the character nevertheless "helped to reinforce stereotypes about women."
+In contrast, in 2005 the film critic Anne Billson wrote that Peel's character demonstrated that heroinnes "could be sexy without being reduced to a dumb sex object" and notes that in A Touch of Brimstone, Peel's expression demonstrates her repugnance at a remark from Cartney that women are "mere vessels of pleasure".
+Journalist Maria Alvarez argued in New Statesman in 1998 that there was an "unyielding hardness rather than feminine softness" to Peel's demeanour while wearing the outfit.
+Alvarez commented that the combination of "danger and eroticism, seemed as integral to [Peel's] style and personality as the smooth leather and kinky boots that encased her were testaments to self-containment and enigma" and that Peel was an exemplar of a modern action woman.

-Tom Lisanti and Louis Paul, authors of Film Fatales: Women in Espionage Films and Television, 1962–1973 cited the episode as one of Diana Rigg's finest, and it was rated as one of the five best episodes of the fourth series by Paul Cornell, Martin Day and Keith Topping in The Avengers Dossier.
+Tom Lisanti and Louis Paul, authors of Film Fatales: Women in Espionage Films and Television, 1962–1973 (2002) cited the episode as one of Diana Rigg's finest.
+It was rated as one of the five best episodes of the fourth series by Paul Cornell, Martin Day and Keith Topping in The Avengers Dossier (1998).
 The authors wrote that it was the zenith of the series, describing it as camp, "and with the magnificent OTT [over the top] grandeur of Wyngarde.
 One laughs at the sheer verve of it".